Steroid Symptoms and Signs

 There are several physical and emotional signs of possible AAS use, the first of which is weight gain or rapid muscle development.
 Swelling of the feet and lower legs is also common, as are shaking and tremors.
 Although most teens develop acne, parents should be on the lookout for sudden increases in acne and oily skin.
 Steroid users can also develop purple or red spots on the body, as well as jaundice.
 Extreme mood swings, increased aggression or irritability and paranoia are possible indications of steroid abuse.1

 An unknown number of steroid abusers may become addicted, as evidenced by continued use despite negative health repercussions and strained personal relationships.
-Moreover, steroid abusers typically spend a good deal of time and money obtaining these drugs, another indication of possible addiction.7
+Moreover, steroid abusers typically spend a good deal of time and money obtaining these drugs, another indication of possible addiction.7 These signs likely mean an individual would benefit from treatment for steroid abuse.

 A steroid study involving 4,746 middle and high school students in Minneapolis revealed a high incidence of co-occurring problems.
 In males, steroid use was associated with poor self-esteem, higher rates of depressed mood and attempted suicide, poor knowledge and attitudes about health, greater participation in sports emphasizing weight and shape, greater parental concern about weight and higher rates of eating disorders and substance abuse.8